AbdelrahmanElatrash/Movies-Library/README.md

 now our app working with 3rd party api we are fetching data from website THE MOVIE DB (https://www.themoviedb.org/) , that's give us information about movies,trending movies,search movies and more

+add movies to our database we are working on postgresql database(https://www.postgresql.org/)

 ## Getting Started
 this backend part of our project